Summary of Significant Accounting Policies (Policies) |

 Merchandise Inventories

 In accordance with ASC Topic 330 “Inventory,” merchandise inventories at our distribution centers are stated at the lower of cost or net realizable value, determined on a weighted-average cost basis.
 Cost is assigned to store inventories using the retail inventory method on a weighted-average basis.
 Under the retail inventory method, the valuation of inventories at cost and the resulting gross margins are computed by applying a calculated cost-to-retail ratio to the retail value of inventories.
+Costs directly associated with warehousing and distribution are capitalized as merchandise inventories.

 Property, Plant and Equipment